BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

   - Added Mapping for State in Customers.
   - Added 'Tax Include' in field at backend level which get the setting of 'Tax Include'.
   - Added Condition on search tax base on 'Included in Price'.

+* Import of Stock Manage Settings:
+  - Enable the import functionality in bad_connector_woocommerce to transfer Stock Manage Settings from WooCommerce to Odoo.
+  - Handle mapping of Stock Manage data during the import process.

 **Known issues/Roadmap**
 ************************